apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran Seizes Oil Tanker Linked to U.S. Sanctions Dispute**
+**T. rex fossil unearthed decades ago is older, more primitive relative of iconic dinosaur, scientists say**

-You can read more about it [here](https://www.wsj.com/world/middle-east/armed-uniformed-men-divert-oil-tanker-to-iranian-waters-d843f9a3).
+You can read more about it [here](https://www.cbsnews.com/news/t-rex-fossil-new-species-older-new-mexico-tyrannosaurus-mcraeensis/).

 ## Requirements
 - Python 3.8